Sharkey fire deaths: 'Battle' to save daughter

-Accident and emergency doctor Fiona Brennan told prosecutor Alex Prentice QC that she and her team had battled to resuscitate the child.'Not moving'
+Accident and emergency doctor Fiona Brennan told prosecutor Alex Prentice QC that she and her team had battled to resuscitate the child.

 She told the jury that a call came into the hospital at 05:35 saying there had been a house fire and casualties were en route.

 Dr Brennan said Bridget was brought into the resuscitation room and added: "She had some blackened soot on her and was unresponsive.

 "She did not move when we shook her.
 Her eyes were not open, she was not speaking and she was not moving."

 Mr Prentice asked Dr Brennan: "Were there any signs of life?" and she replied: "No."

 She said she and her team carried out three cycles of CPR and added: "It was unsuccessful."

 The jury has heard that Mr Sharkey was rescued as he clung to a ledge on the outside of the building.